normanlew/pdsnd_github/README.md

 * The bikeshare.py template was provided by [Udacity's Programming for Data Science with Python course](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).
 * Bike share data was provided by [Motivate](https://www.motivateco.com), a bike share provider for many major cities in the U.S.

+#### License
+Feel free to use this code however you want, with one exception.
+If you are taking the Udacity Python course that includes this project, please do your own work.
+Plagiarism is not allowed.